The clash of civilizations we're living through is widely seen as a battle

 Is there something about Islam that serves to lock in mankind's inherently

 tribal instincts?
 Perhaps.
-The word Islam translates to "submission
+The word Islam translates to "submission."
+And

 empirically speaking, there seems to be something within the faith that